Walk into Hallstatt before sunrise, and you will have the village entirely to yourself.

 The village is small enough that you can walk from one end to the other in ten minutes.
 This is one of the things that makes it such a specific photography experience.
 Every composition is within reach.
 You are never more than a short walk from the classic viewpoint, the market square, the church, or the lakeside path.
-It is a bucolic place, genuinely and completely, in the way that overused word almost never means anymore.
-And from the viewpoint, on a clear spring morning with the church reflected in the water below, photography becomes something close to effortless.
+And from that viewpoint, on a clear spring morning with the church reflected in the water below, photography becomes something close to effortless.
+The word that keeps coming to mind is complete.
+Everything you need is right here, in a package about the size of a few city blocks.

 The Classic View

-I still prefer to visit early.
 The difference between arriving at six in the morning and arriving at ten is two completely different experiences of the same village.
+One belongs to you.
+The other belongs to everyone else.

 Winter in Hallstatt Taken from Entrance to the Village